stanley-1/tp/docs/UserGuide.md

 Format: `find p/PLATFORM`
 * The social media platform entered must only be ones supported by SociaLite, `facebook`, `instagram`, `telegram`, `tiktok`, `twitter`.
+* If multiple platforms are queried, then only contacts with handles for all given platforms are returned

 Examples:
 * `find p/instagram` Returns all contacts who have an Instagram handle pegged with them.
 * `find p/twitter` Returns all contacts who have a Twitter handle pegged with them.
+* `find p/facebook p/instagram` Returns all contacts who have BOTH a Facebook and Instagram handle.
 <br>

 ### Sharing a contact card: `share`